Powerful Strategies to Motivate Your Team Members

 Think of themselves as the CEO of YOU Inc., even though they work for someone else.
 Develop the mindset that everything they do in their job is to promote THEMSELVES to others.

 Perform their job so customers/patients return to the business/practice just because of them.

 Take on the most menial projects to accentuate their importance to you and co-team members.
 All team members, including the dentist, should inspect the office (bathrooms) throughout the day for cleanliness.

 Learn new skills.
 Not only does it make them more productive and valuable, but it also makes work more enjoyable.

 Talk with someone they admire in their field once a month.

 Celebrate their successes.
 Learn from their failures.

-After working in a job or career for 15, 20, 30 years, it is easy for it to become mundane and lose its initial attraction.
+After working in a job or career for 15, 20, or 30 years, it is easy to become mundane and lose its initial attraction.
 The dentist needs to reinvent their career if they want to continue to succeed.
 As the "boss," the dentist has to show the same enthusiasm for their job as they would like the team members to show for their jobs.
-If the dentist feels less enthusiastic about getting out of bed Monday mornings than they used to, they should follow the above strategies themselves to rekindle their enthusiasm.
+If the dentist feels less enthusiastic about getting out of bed Monday mornings than they used to, they should follow the above strategies to rekindle their enthusiasm.